bufbuild-ru/docs/docs/reference/descriptors/index.md

 Your generator is provided the `FileDescriptor*` for which code should be generated.The [`GeneratorContext*`](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.compiler.code_generator#GeneratorContext) passed to your generator has methods you can use to create the output files into which you write the generated code contents.
 It offers both `Open`, for creating generated files, and `OpenForInsert`, for generating content to insert into another generated file.

-::: tip NoteYou must use these methods—creating files directly on the file system isn't allowed.
+::: tip You must use these methods—creating files directly on the file system isn't allowed.

 :::